Consider This: The Changing Roles of Religious Spaces in Oregon

 About Our Guests

 Brandon Rhodes, D.Min. has spent his life getting into good trouble at the intersections of localism, food justice, walkable church, ecology, and decolonizing theology.
 An award-winning author in an earlier life, Brandon is now the executive director of the UMC-affiliated community center Coburg Commons, and is the cohost and producer of the Found in Translation podcast.
-Brandon lives with his partner in Coburg, Oregon.
+Brandon lives with his partner in Coburg.

 Frank So is currently serving as the executive director for Ecumenical Ministries of Oregon (EMO).
-Prior to joining EMO, Frank served in the Obama and Biden Administrations.
+Prior to joining EMO, Frank served in the Obama and Biden administrations.
 For over a decade, Frank also served as a US diplomat in Latin America, the Caribbean, and Northern and East Africa.

 About the Venue